Henry Hastings, 3rd Earl of Huntingdon

-Henry Hastings, 3rd Earl of Huntingdon, KG, KB (c.
+Henry Hastings, 3rd Earl of Huntingdon (c.
 1535 – 14 December 1595) was an English Puritan nobleman.
 Educated alongside the future Edward VI, he was briefly imprisoned by Mary I, and later considered by some as a potential successor to Elizabeth I. He hotly opposed the scheme to marry Mary, Queen of Scots, to the Duke of Norfolk, and was entrusted by Elizabeth to see that the Scottish queen did not escape at the time of the threatened uprising in 1569.
 He served as President of the Council of the North from 1572 until his death in 1595.

 Early life

 Education

 Hastings was born in Ashby-de-la-Zouch, Leicestershire, the eldest son of Francis Hastings, 2nd Earl of Huntingdon, and Catherine Pole in 1535 or 1536.
 Through his mother, he was descended from George Plantagenet, 1st Duke of Clarence, who was a brother of King Edward IV.
 This gave him some claim to the throne.
 Hastings was educated at first by private tutors at his family manor.
 A year or so senior to Edward VI, Hastings joined the young prince at his studies at the king's invitation.
 He was tutored under Richard Cox, John Cheke and Jean Belmain.
-They provided both youths with an education based on the principles of Humanism.
+They provided both youths with an education based on a Protestant version of the principles of Renaissance Humanism.
 In 1548 he spent a brief period at Queens' College, Cambridge, profoundly influenced by the evangelical Protestantism he encountered at court and at the university.